Barack Obama, Beyonce, others react to Toni Morrison’s death

 “Toni Morrison was a towering intellect, a brilliant scribe of our nation’s complex stories, a heartbreaking journalist of our deepest desires, and a groundbreaking author who destroyed precepts, walls and those who dared underestimate her capacity.
 Rest well and in peace.” — former Georgia Democratic gubernatorial candidate Stacey Abrams, via Twitter.

 “In the passing of Toni Morrison, we lost one of our greatest voices & storytellers.
 Holding close those touched by her being & her gift.
 Her work gave us power, hope & freedom.
-While our world shines a little less bright today, we know “something that is loved is never lost.” — U.S. Sen. Kamala Harris, via Twitter.
+While our world shines a little less bright today, we know ‘something that is loved is never lost.'” — U.S. Sen. Kamala Harris, via Twitter.

-“If you look at the world as a brutal game, then you bump into the mystery of the tree-shaped scar.
+“‘If you look at the world as a brutal game, then you bump into the mystery of the tree-shaped scar.
 There seems to be such a thing as grace, such a thing as beauty, such a thing as harmony.
-All of which are wholly free and available to us.”
-Your life was our gift, #ToniMorrison” — Ava DuVernay, via Twitter.
+All of which are wholly free and available to us.’
+Your life was our gift, #ToniMorrison.” — Ava DuVernay, via Twitter.

 “Toni Morrison.
 While you have left the physical realm, the many treasures you left us will bear fruit for generations and generations.
 Your work has cascaded through my life deeply and simply…rest in power to a beloved icon.” — Tracee Ellis Ross, via Twitter.